dmitrybelyakov/dam-sync/readme.md

 ## Installation

-This library requires Python3 to rand and is ideal when installed globally.
+This library requires Python3 to run and is ideal when installed globally.
 Install it with pip:

 ```
 pip install dam-sync